These non-Muslims from Pakistan make us proud to be Pakistani

 42. Mr. and Mrs. Ghanshayam

 People who lived in Karachi in 1960s and 70s fondly remember Mr. and Mrs. Ghanshayam who ran a classical dance school and taught many students; some of them rose to become leading performers.
 Ghanshayams were forced to leave Pakistan in early 1980s when the then military government targeted classical dance practitioners making it impossible for them to earn a decent living.
-Both husband and wife were students of Uday Shankar, the pioneer of modern Indian dance.
+Both husband and wife were students of Uday Shankar, the pioneer of modern Indian dance and we miss these non-Muslims from Pakistan who made our country a better place.

 43. Naveen Tajik